marcomeneghini/TrainLine.CurrencyExchange/README.md

 *  *  CurrencyExchange service subscribes to CurrencyExchangeUpdated and saves last exchange rate on event arrived

 ## MVP3
+*  add authentication/authorization
 *  save every exchange
-*  Use CQRS/ES on currencies to keep track of the history
+*  Use CQRS/ES on currencies to keep track of the history of every variation for every currency ( derive Currency entity)
 *  add structured log (Serilog + ELK)